See also: A chapter from Barry Salt's new book Moving Into Pictures

 Loading...

 For comparative purposes, so as to give an obvious relative measure of the likelihood of a director choosing a particular scale of shot in a film, I have taken the actual number of shots of each scale in a film, and then normalized the number to correspond to the number that would have occurred if the film was made up of 500 shots.
-If you want percentages, you can divide the figures by 5.
+If you want percentages, you can divide the

 Camera Movement